• Post a Project

 When creating your branding budget and talking to branding service providers, be sure to consider how having each of these team members will impact the overall cost of your project.

-Budget for Several Iterations
+6. Budget for Several Iterations

 Even the best branding agencies aren’t likely to deliver exactly what you want in the first go around.

-In fact, most branding agencies will have an initial meeting with your leadership team to get a better understanding of your brand, then they will provide several options for names, colors, and logos.
+In fact, most branding agencies will have an initial meeting with your leadership team to get a better understanding of your brand.
+Then, they will provide several options for names, colors, and logos.
 From there, you will be able to discuss what you like and dislike about the options they provided.

 With that feedback, they will go through more iterations and repeat the process until you’ve narrowed it down to your final brand name or logo.
 This process ensures communication between your internal team and the branding agency and that you’re happy with the final product.